 Since college, I realized I did well when I took the time to create a study guide or in this case an “Interview Packet” for myself.
 This is something you can start doing as soon as your program finishes and can be tweaked for each interview you go into.
 Dropbox paper is a really great tool to build your packet in as it allows you to paste in various types of media.
 Here is how I structured my Interview Packet:

-- Technical Interview Questions to Answer — Use this section for making notes about any technical questions that you have to speak through.
+Technical Interview Questions to Answer — Use this section for making notes about any technical questions that you have to speak through.
 If your bootcamp is anything like Hackbright, you should have a list of these.
 Cracking the Coding Interview is a great resource for this as well.
 Anytime you come across a new question, add it to this section.
-Some examples of questions that might go here are “What are the benefits of Object Oriented Programming” or “What is the difference between a
+Some examples of questions that might go here are “What are the benefits of Object Oriented Programming” or “What is the difference between a get request and a post request?”

 *Sections that will change with each interview.